anynines/a9s-kubernetes-training/website/docs/postgresql/20-postgresql-theory/02-why-replication.md

 ## Limitations of the Previously Created PostgreSQL StatefulSet

-This PostgreSQL StatefuSet can provide a single PostgreSQL Pod meaningfully.
-The single PostgreSQL pod is meaningful as it can be used to store data and can be accessed by application.
+This PostgreSQL StatefulSet can provide a single PostgreSQL Pod meaningfully.
+The single PostgreSQL pod is meaningful as it can be used to store data and can be accessed by an application.
 While it is possible to set the number of `replicas` to more then `1` this doesn't make sense as there is not replication among the pods of the StatefulSet.
 Having `3` unrelated PostgreSQL servers doesn't really provide any benefit.

 This leads to two questions: